bshoshany/OGRePy/README.md

 Transformations between representations are done behind the scenes; all the user has to do is specify which metric to use for raising and lowering indices, and how to transform between the coordinate systems being used.
 This information only needs to be given once and for all when first defining the tensors and coordinate systems, and will be used automatically from that point on.

 This also means that there is no room for user error.
-The user cannot mistakenly perform "illegal" operations such as $\sout{2A^{\mu\nu}+B_{\mu\lambda}C_{\lambda\nu}}$.
-Instead, the user simply inputs the names of the tensors, the order (but **not** the configuration) of indices for each, and the operations to perform - and the correct combination $2A^{\mu\nu}+B^{\mu}{}_{\lambda}C^{\lambda\nu}$ will be automatically deduced.
+The user cannot mistakenly perform "illegal" operations such as $2A^{\mu\nu}+B_ {\mu\lambda}C_ {\lambda\nu}$.
+Instead, the user simply inputs the names of the tensors, the order (but **not** the configuration) of indices for each, and the operations to perform - and the correct combination $2A^{\mu\nu}+B^{\mu}{}_ {\lambda}C^{\lambda\nu}$ will be automatically deduced.

 OGRePy is a Python port of the popular Mathematica package [OGRe](https://github.com/bshoshany/OGRe), first released in February 2021, used by many general relativity researchers worldwide.
 The Python port uses the same robust and performance-oriented algorithms, and retains the package's core design principles.
 It was made to be as flexible and powerful as possible, while also being simple to learn and easy to use, and suitable for both experienced and novice researchers.
-OGRePy uses [SymPy](https://www.sympy.org/) to facilitate symbolic computation and [Jupyter](https://jupyter.org/) as a notebook interface.
+OGRePy uses [SymPy](https://www.sympy.org/) to facilitate symbolic computations and [Jupyter](https://jupyter.org/) as a notebook interface.

 The Python port was specifically designed to mimic as much of the original Mathematica package's syntax as possible, while also greatly improving on that syntax in many ways due to the fact that Python, unlike Mathematica, is a truly object-oriented language.
 The documentation for both packages was also kept as similar in structure and scope as possible, with the same practical examples.
 This means that anyone who is familiar with the Mathematica version should easily be able to use the Python version, and vice versa.